web-illinois/illinois_framework_project/README.md

 ~/vendor/drush/drush/drush site:install illinois_framework --yes --db-url=$DB_URL --site-name=IllinoisFramework
 ```
 _site-build.sh_ using MySQL as your database
-> Requires you to add a new database and database user in your cPanel instance first.
-See https://answers.illinois.edu/illinois/84998
+> Optionally creates a new database and database user for you in your cPanel instance.
+If you have precreated your database, answer n to "Create Database?"
 ```bash
 #!/bin/bash